City : Career Climbing Centre : Working With Others

 They won't be able to do your job for you, but they will probably be more than happy to go over anything you don’t understand.

 A mentor is usually someone higher up in the company who can help you understand how to gain confidence and succeed in your role.
 Your mentor may even help by singing your praises to their co-workers.

 At the very least, it's really useful to have someone who has been through it all before, who can give you advice and guidance on what to do and what not to do!

 If you'd like a mentor, you can ask formally for someone to mentor you (which will include structured meetings and tasks) or just have an informal arrangement.

 Get a Buddy

-Having the support of another person around your level can make you are more aware of what’s going on, and provide a shoulder to lean on when you need it.
+Having the support of another person around your level can make you more aware of what’s going on in the company, and provide a shoulder to lean on when you need it.